GSA/digitalgov.gov/content/tools/federal-compatible-terms-of-service-agreements.md

   1. Conduct an inventory of social media applications currently in use at your agency.
   2. Publish your social media inventory with corresponding TOS at &#8220;agency.gov/socialmediaTOS&#8221;.
-  3. If your agency identifies a social media TOS that includes an open-ended indemnification clause, work with your legal team to renegotiate the TOS.
+  3. If your agency identifies a TOS that includes an open-ended indemnification clause, work with your legal team to renegotiate the TOS.
-  4. Provide an update to [Betsy Steele](mailto:betsy.steele@gsa.gov) at GSA by August 1, 2013, regarding any TOS your agency is negotiating.
+  4. Provide an update to [DigitalGov](mailto:digitalgov@gsa.gov) regarding any TOS your agency is negotiating.
 Coordinating with GSA ensures we are not duplicating efforts.

 For guidance on managing your TOS agreements and vendor contact information, visit the [Terms of Service Information for POCs on the MAX wiki](https://login.max.gov/cas/login?service=https%3A%2F%2Fmax.omb.gov%2Fcommunity%2Flogin.action%3Fos_destination%3D%252Fpages%252Fviewpage.action%253FpageId%253D610147341).

 ## For State and Local Governments

-The National Association of State Chief Information Officers (NASCIO) and the National Association of Attorneys General have collaborated in Terms of Service negotiations with social media providers on behalf of state governments.
+The National Association of State Chief Information Officers (NASCIO) and the National Association of Attorneys General have collaborated in Terms of Service negotiations with tool and service providers on behalf of state governments.

 They negotiated revised terms with Facebook, YouTube, and Twitter: